10 Best Food Holidays To Enjoy During the Month of May

 National Cherry Cobbler Day (May 17th)

+Cherry cobbler is made by taking cherry pie filling and pouring it into a large baking dish.
 Once in the dish, it’s then covered with a dumpling, biscuit, or batter and then baked.
 The result is a dish with a top crust and a ton of cherry filling underneath.
-And since May is the beginning of cherry harvest season, it’s a good way to make use of all of those cherries.
+And since May is the beginning of the cherry harvest season, it’s a good way to make use of all those cherries.

 National Devil’s Food Cake Day (May 19th)

+May 19th is National Devil’s Food Cake Day.
 This is a day to enjoy this moist layer cake that is, in our opinion, far superior to yellow or white angel food cake.
-Sorry to all the Angel Food Cake foodies out there.
+Rich, sweet, and utterly delectable, this is the perfect day to enjoy a slice with a tall glass of milk.

 National Blueberry Cheesecake Day (May 26th)